J-Uptegraph/CORI-Robot/README.md

 Progress is solid. 📈

-> Considering a shift to Moondream instead of OpenCV for more advanced clothing-type detection and low-level logic.
+> Considering a shift to Moondream instead of OpenCV for more advanced clothing detection and low-level logic.

 </td>
   </tr>